mitchcieminski/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Source of Funding.

-The money in the Student Activities Fund comes from each student's’ payment of the Student Activities Fee.
+The money in the Student Activities Fund comes from each student's payment of the Student Activities Fee.
 The Student Government may vote to recommend a change to the Student Activities Fee, but the final decision on changes to the Student Activities Fee rests with the Board of Trustees.